operator-framework/operator-sdk/doc/proposals/openshift-4.4/kubebuilder-integration.md

 ### Implementation Details/Notes/Constraints
 The integration work for the Go Operator CLI workflow can be done in the master branch to avoid issues with merge conflicts from rebasing a separate branch at a later time.
-The new CLI can be worked on behind a hidden subcommand until it is ready to replace the existing workflow.
+The new CLI can be worked on behind a hidden subcommand, `operator-sdk alpha`, until it is ready to replace the existing workflow.
 This would help avoid exposing it too early while still providing the ability to test it on the master branch.